erikjoh/strongbox/SRS.md

 Title: Happy path

-Description: Given a repository id and path if neither R2, R3 or R4 raises errors resolveArgument should return the repository
+Description: Given a storage and respository id for which the storage and repository exists (reference to R2 and R3) and the repository is in service (reference to R4) should return the repository otherwise a RepositoryMappingException exception should be raised which is covered by requirement R2, R3 and R4.

 DEP: R2, R3, R4